statamic/docs/content/collections/docs/assets.md

 ## Asset Fields

 Asset fields are configured as a [blueprint](/blueprints) and attached to the [container](#containers).
-Whenever you edit an asset in the Control Panel, you'll be see the fields from the configured blueprint.
+Whenever you edit an asset in the Control Panel, you'll see the fields from the configured blueprint.

 This data is stored in the asset's [meta data](#metadata) file.